magnusrodseth/disaster-tweets/assignment-2/Assignment2.md

 The keyword feature is important because it is the word from the text that may have the strongest correlation to the target.
 To extract features from it, we encode it using the same TF-IDF method.
 This way, the model can fit to these features if it sees a strong correlation between the keyword and the target.

-Another way we could have "extracted features features" from this could be by just appending the keyword 1 or x times to the text, thereby increasing the weight of the keyword in the text.
-This might be a good idea, but we have not tried it.
+Another way we could have "extracted features" from this could be by just appending the keyword 1 or x times to the text, thereby increasing the weight of the keyword in the text.
+We chose not to do it this way, as we wanted the keywords to have a more significant impact than just adding them to the text.

 ## 3. Select features